Skills

 Superman holds

-This exercise strengthens the lumbar muscles and glutes, essential for keeping your legs horizontal during the elbow lever.
+The superman hold strengthens the lumbar muscles and glutes, essential for keeping your legs horizontal during the elbow lever.
 Lying face down, lift your arms and legs simultaneously and hold.
 Goal: 3 sets of 15 to 20 seconds.

 Once you have mastered these exercises, you can move on to practising the elbow lever itself.